 Litter preferences: If you've changed brands or types of litter recently, that may be the problem.
 Many cats have specific preferences about litter.
 Cats have sensitive noses and are not fond of chemical or perfume scents.
 Studies have shown that the most appealing type of litter to most cats is unscented clumping litter that’s the consistency of fine sand.
 It’s best to purchase different types, though, and offer them side by side to let your cat choose; try clay litters, shredded paper, sawdust, wood pellets, even sand or dirt.
 If you need to change to another type of litter, do it gradually by adding a little more of the new product each time you change the litter, until your kitty is used to the new litter.

 Litter box preferences: Most commercial litter boxes are too small to comfortably accommodate adult cats, so try a large plastic storage box (such as the ones designed to fit under a bed) and see if a little more room might make a difference.
 In addition, some cats, especially senior or overweight cats, have difficulty getting into litter boxes with high walls.
-Covered litter boxes may feel too confining to a stressed cat, so unless your kitty is really shy, try removing the covers.
 Also, plastic liners are convenient for us, but some cats don’t like them.

 Location of litter box: Cats are creatures of habit, so don't move the litter box suddenly.
 If you have to move a box from an established location, do it gradually (in extreme cases, just a few inches a day) to give your kitty time to adjust.